voxeet/comms-app-react-events/README.md

 2. On the next screen, copy the `App key` and `App secret` and paste them in your `.env` file against the marked variables.
    ![token](events/documentation/client_access_token.png)

-If you want chat and the ability to promote a viewer to host, you will need to provide your `PUBNUB_PUBLISH_KEY`, `PUBNUB_SUBSCRIBE_KEY`, and `PUBNUB_SECRET_KEY` as well.
+To enable chat and the ability to promote a viewer to host, you will need to provide your `PUBNUB_PUBLISH_KEY`, `PUBNUB_SUBSCRIBE_KEY`, and `PUBNUB_SECRET_KEY` as well.
 To setup PubNub, please go through the [enabling chat guide in our customization guide](customization.md/#enabling-chat-and-promoting-a-viewer-to-co-host).

 The secrets will not be exposed on the frontend.